telefonicaid/fiware-orion/doc/manuals/devel/index.md

 * **test**: contains tests.
 There are several subdirectories (each subdirectory corresponding to a different test suite/procedure), but the most important ones for the time being are:
   * **unittest**: contains unit tests
-  * **functionalTest**: contains functional end-to-end tests based on the “test harness” engine
+  * **functionalTest**: contains functional end-to-end tests based on the "test harness" engine
   * **acceptance**: contains functional end-to-end test based on the Behave (NGSIv2) or Lettuce (NGSIv1) Python
     frameworks.
 * **scripts**: contains utility scripts (e.g. scripts included in the Orion RPM along with Orion binary itself,